Key takeaways

 • AmeriCorps: AmeriCorps is a national program that serves local communities through projects like building homes, teaching children literacy skills and helping communities impacted by national disasters.
 AmeriCorps members can also receive tuition payment assistance, and the AmeriCorps Employers of National Service network can connect you to employers across the country.

 • Peace Corps: The Peace Corps is an international organization dedicated to working alongside global communities in an effort to promote world peace.
-Volunteers have the opportunity to work in a wide range of sectors, including community economic development, agriculture, health and youth in development.
+Volunteers have the opportunity to work in a wide range of fields, including community economic development, agriculture, health and youth development.

 How to determine the best college alternative for you